 The Māori New Year has always been celebrated with the rise of the star cluster Matariki.
 It marks the beginning of the Aotearoa/Pacific New Year according to the lunar calendar.
 In 2018, the stars set on 7 June/Piripi and rise 6-9 July/Hōngongoi.
 This page explores the traditions and importance of Matariki and outlines how this annual festival is being celebrated at our libraries.

 Matariki 2018 at the library

-In the lead up to Matariki 2018, Christchurch City Libraries will have a number of whānau-friendly events and activities throughout the month of June such as themed storytime sessions, manu tukutuku (Māori kite) craft, and whānau fun days at Aranui Library and Ōrauwhata: Bishopdale Library and Community Centre.
+In the lead up to Matariki 2018, Christchurch City Libraries had a number of whānau-friendly events and activities throughout the month of June such as themed storytime sessions, manu tukutuku (Māori kite) craft, and whānau fun days at Aranui Library and Ōrauwhata: Bishopdale Library and Community Centre.

 - Read our post about Matariki 2018 including community events and activities